chandlerprall/web-components-experiments/6-desktop/README.md

 Introduced `ConnectedNode` to better manage value rendering into DOM locations

+Interpolated attributes with "true", "false" and truthy/falsy values are handled correctly

 ## Challenges to solve

 - Map/[array method] over a signal array (directories/files)